morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 For example, OpenAI's goal is not (only) pursuit of truth, or building good technology, as much as perpetuation of OpenAI itself.

-## AI, Big Science, and the future
+## The future of AI in a Big Science world

 We are, whether we like it or not, in a world which has tilted towards a Big Science model, across all sciences.